adventure-island/tensorlab/README.md

    * Model folder name is automatically managed (based on a integer stored in a text file called **model_id**)
    * Under each model/experiment folder
       * **checkpoints** folder is automatically created to store training checkpoints
-      * **snapshots** folder is automatically created to store predction graphs for visual monitoring of the progress of model performance
+      * **snapshots** folder is automatically created to store prediction graphs for visual monitoring of the progress of model performance
 * Automatically scales, splits, builds, and reshapes your raw input data into the data that is ready for training!
-* Support resume and prediction
+* Supports resume mode and prediction
 * Automatic 'snapshots' generation for visual training progress monitoring
 * Automatic logging file generation to track all your experiment executions
 * Object-oriented code which is very easy to understand and customize